Quansight-Labs/ndindex/docs/type-confusion.md

         ...
     ```

+    Additionally, all ndindex types are immutable, including types
+    representing NumPy arrays, so it is impossible to accidentally mutate an
+    ndindex array index object.

 - **Use `.raw` to convert an ndindex object to an indexable type.** With the
   exception of `Integer`, it is impossible for custom types to define
   themselves as indices to NumPy arrays, so it is necessary to use